 IsNA function is one of those functions used to find whether a cell has any error.
 And this only detects one type of error, which is #N/A which usually occurs when we try to look up at any value from the lookup range, and that value is not there.
 So, in the end, we get #N/A which summarizes that the value which we want is “Not Available”, and the IsNA function detects if the process would get #N/A or not by returning the TRUE and FALSE statement.

 ISNA Formula in Excel has one compulsory parameter: i.e. value.

-- Value (compulsory argument) – It is the value or expression that needs to be tested are entered manually or define variables or a cell reference to use instead.
+- Value (compulsory argument) – The value or expression that needs to be tested is entered manually or defined variables or a cell reference to use instead.

 How to Use the ISNA Function in Excel?

 ISNA Function in Excel is very simple and easy to use.
 Let us understand the working of ISNA Function in Excel by some ISNA Formula in Excel example.